waznlogistic-cloud/wazn_website/STEP_BY_STEP_CHECKLIST.md

 ---

+## ✅ Step 2: Fix Function Bug - COMPLETED
+- [x] Ran `database/fix_function_bug.sql` to fix WHERE clause
+- [x] Tested function with `'0512345678'` → Returns correct user ✓
+- [x] Tested function with `'0587654321'` → Returns correct user ✓

+**Status:** ✅ DONE - Function now returns correct users!

+---

-## 🔄 Step 2: Test Login - IN PROGRESS
+## 🔄 Step 3: Test Login on Website - IN PROGRESS

 **What to do:**
 1. Go to: https://wazn-website.vercel.app/
 2. Click "تسجيل الدخول" (Login)
-3. Enter phone number and password
+3. Enter phone number: `0512345678` (or `0587654321`)
+4. Enter password (the one you set during registration)
-4. Click login button
+5. Click login button

 **What to check:**
 - [ ] Login page loads correctly
 - [ ] Can enter phone number
 - [ ] Can enter password
-- [ ] Login button works
-- [ ] After login, redirects to correct page (based on role)
+- [ ] After clicking login, does it redirect to profile page?
 - [ ] No errors in browser console (F12 → Console tab)
+- [ ] Check console for debug logs showing "Found profile" and "Login successful"

+**Expected result:**
+- Should find the user by phone number
+- Should login with email/password
+- Should redirect to `/employer/profile` (since both test users are employers)

-**If login works:** ✅ Move to Step 3
+**If login works:** ✅ Move to Step 4
 **If login fails:** ⚠️ Check browser console for errors and let me know

 ---

-## ⏳ Step 3: Integration Credentials - PENDING
+## ⏳ Step 4: Integration Credentials - PENDING

 **Waiting for:**
 - Aramex API credentials